TruaShamu/MoosicPlayerCLI/README.md

 1. dotnet build
 2. cd SpotifyCLIWrapper
-4. Create the env file.
+3. Create the env file.
-3. dotnet run
+4. dotnet run

+Open Items:
+1. Secure the auth tokens in tokens.json
+2. Is there a better way to handle oauth